On Trains & Buses

 555: Lancaster - Kendal - Keswick

 Because of its route and frequency, this service can be seen as part of the backbone of the Lake District’s bus network.
-For this year’s English summer school holiday season, that frequency is being upped to half-hourly between Kendal and Keswick on weekdays (Monday to Friday), which can have lots of uses if you could escape the crowds.
+Its frequency is up to half-hourly between Kendal and Keswick on weekdays (Monday to Saturday), which can have lots of uses if you could escape the crowds.
 For the latter purpose, Windermere, Ambleside and Grasmere can all be seen as gateways to the nearby fells and the bus passes by a goodly number of footpaths and other rights way leading to the likes of Helvellyn, Fairfield and many more fells, some less populated than those listed.
 Views from the top deck should be good too, so long as any route branding doesn’t get in the way.

 724: Harlow - Hertford - Welwyn Garden City - Hatfield - St. Albans - Watford - Heathrow Airport